cryogen-project/cryogen-docs/content/md/docs/add-basic-search.md

  :page-index 13
  :section "Additional Resources"}

-To enable a search option for your site, you can use [`Lunr`](https://lunrjs.com/), which will create a searchable index without the need of any server-side or external search service.
+To enable search for your site, you can use [`Lunr`](https://lunrjs.com/), which will create a searchable index without the need for any server-side or external search service.
 The inspiration to integrate Lunr with Cryogen was the following site [`Lunr-Index-and-Search-for-Static-Sites`](https://github.com/BLE-LTER/Lunr-Index-and-Search-for-Static-Sites), where the source JavaScript files can be found, which are used with slightly modifications here.

 A live demo of the result can be found at: [https://blog.stderr.at/](https://blog.stderr.at/)